sfedia/Research-Mansi/VakhrParsing/algorithms.md

   - split REGEXP by `r'\n'` => Array, each element should be equal to a single line
   - first element is the current line (by default)
   - all next elements should be next lines therefore
-  - return `True` if there is total regex array and line array one to one correspondence
+  - return (`True`/ count of patterns between two newlines) if there is total regex array and line array one to one correspondence
   - else return `False`
 - `YES` if:
   - *regex_for_lines(..., REGEXP)* is `true` for *REGEXP* = `\n[{0}\-\s]+\n[{0}\-\s]+\n\d+\n`